-What-constitute-eviden "r-competencies?"
+What-constitute-eviden. "r-competencies?¶

-Evidence: that: need: to: be: demonstrated: are marranges: of: your: work: experiences: and proficiencies which has contributed to the competency as you engaged in various engineering activities: and/or encountered: engineering-problems in-your career. ¶
+Evidence: that: need: to: be: demonstrated: are marranves: of: your: work: experiences: and proficiencies which has contributed to the competency as you engaged in various engineering activities and/or encountered engineering problems in your career. ¶

-The given examples of activities that demonstrate the specific appetency.
-They provide guidance to help any those appropriate for the particular Comp.
+The given examples of activities and competent set, listed in the template which follows, are example and that demonstrate the specific appetency.
+They provide guidance to help any those appropriate for the particular Comp

-They are in ced as examples only, since the most appropriate activities vary with eac individual are.
-The list is not exhaustive and other types of activities might a did. ¶
+They are in the das examples only, since the most appropriate activities wary with each individual.
+The list is not exhaustive and other types of activities might is alid.

-Nor exp, there is no necessity to refer to all of your activities for evidence in a great of etence.
-If you have had many roles, select those which are most relevant of best trate the Competency Element.
-Examples from two or several projects or task a pull yield be appropriate, being very specific in the descriptions of each.
+Nor to there is no necessity to refer to all of your activities for evidence in a carea of concentration of the carea of the care and the care and the care most relevant.
+The best wrate the Competency Element.
+Examples from two or several projects or task could yually be appropriate, being very specific in the descriptions of each #